 This document constitutes the EA for the proposed restoration of natural resources proposed in Alternative 2.
 The following will address the potential impact of proposed restoration actions on the quality of the physical, biological, and cultural environment at the proposed site of the Project.
-The Federal Trustees integrated the CERCLA and NEPA processes in this Draft ERP/EA, as recommended under 40 C.F.R. § 1500.2(c).
-The USFWS is acting as the lead federal agency for NEPA compliance for this Draft ERP/EA and NOAA is a cooperating agency.
+The Federal Trustees integrated the CERCLA and NEPA processes in this Final ERP/EA, as recommended under 40 C.F.R. § 1500.2(c).
+The USFWS is acting as the lead federal agency for NEPA compliance for this Final ERP/EA and NOAA is a cooperating agency.
+NOAA intends to adopt the Final EA in accordance with 40 C.F.R. § 1506.3 and its agency-specific NEPA procedures.

-24 This Draft ERP/EA is being prepared using the 1978 CEQ NEPA Regulations.
+&lt;sup>24 This Final ERP/EA is being prepared using the 1978 CEQ NEPA Regulations.
 NEPA reviews initiated prior to the effective date of the revised CEQ regulations may be conducted using the 1978 version of the regulations.
 The effective date of the 2020 CEQ NEPA Regulations is September 14, 2020.
-The NEPA review for this Draft ERP/EA began in October 2019; therefore, the Federal Trustee agencies have decided to proceed under the 1978 regulations.
+The NEPA review for this Final ERP/EA began in October 2019; therefore, the Federal Trustee agencies have decided to proceed under the 1978 regulations.